Body Presencing Hologram

 The Present: From Defended to Distance

-As we separate from other’s pain and suffering we develop the ability to truly live in our own bodies and experience our own feelings.
-This enables us to slowly strip away our unhealthy defenses a little at a time.
+As we separate from others' pain and suffering, we can live in our bodies and truly experience our feelings.
+This lets us slowly strip away our unhealthy defenses a little at a time.
 We then have space to experience something new.
 We can hear our inner voices and feel our breath as we live in the present instead of the past.
-The new distance gives room for inspiration, new ideas, and thoughts for a different kind of future.
+The new distance gives room for inspiration, ideas, and thoughts for a different future.

 Click for exercise on creating necessary distance and unmerging from others